How Contemporary Lighting Design Shapes Experience, Meaning, and Value?

 • Adaptability without rewiring

 Modern galleries change exhibitions frequently.
 Fixed lighting is incompatible with this reality.
-Track systems provide freedom without clutter.
+Track systems provide the flexibility required to create the best lighting setups for art galleries.

 However, modern gallery track lighting must be specified carefully.
 Generic track heads designed for retail or hospitality environments do not meet the needs of contemporary art spaces.